-Controlled Braking.
 With this method, you apply the brakes as hard as you can without locking the wheels.
-Keep steering wheel movements very small while doing this.
+Keep steering wheel movements very small while braking hard.
 If you need to make a larger steering adjustment or if the wheels lock, release the brakes.
-Re-apply the brakes as soon as you can.
+Reapply the brakes as soon as you can.